 A Non-Literal Understanding of The Timing of the Reign of Messiah

-Sam Storms, an amillennialist, addresses the question of the timing of the Messiah's overthrow of the Fourth World Empire as described in Daniel 2 and 7.
-He does so in an article entitled (Daniel) 7:1-28 Part II:
+Sam Storms, an amillennialist, addresses the question of the timing of the Messiah's overthrow of the Fourth World Empire as described in Dan.
+2 and Dan.
+7. He does so in an article entitled (Daniel) 7:1-28 Part II:

 The fundamental question then becomes: when and in what form does the Messianic kingdom come and destroy the kingdom of the beast?
 When and in what form do the people of God receive dominion?
 The answer is found in the present fulfillment of the kingdom of God in the first coming of Jesus and the future consummation of the kingdom of God in the second coming of Jesus.Later, Storms states: